 Oh, this tool.
 I cannot tell you the number of times I have used it to teach English.

-Not going to lie to you, although it’s one of my favourite sites to create visual activities, play buzz is way less exciting than using other tools such as Flipgrid.
+However, I am not going to lie to you.
+Although it’s one of my favourite sites to create visual activities, Play Buzz is way less exciting than other tools such as Flipgrid.
 Still, a lot of fun.

 Let me preface this by saying that I don’t like teaching grammar.
 I’m not one of those enthusiastic teachers that eat up grammar books in search of the perfect written exercise to give students.
 I devour vocabulary and speaking activities, but to be honest, grammar exercises bore me.
 That must be the reason why I always try to find a fun activity so that not only my students but also me, can have a nice time when dealing with grammar.
 So, it felt really nice to create this visual activity where I could see my students using the First Conditional in context.